dhappy/TRWBL/v12/TRWBL/teams/by/software/Mïmis.md

 The rankings aren't simply a 1–*n* list.
 For a given rank, there can be more than one entry.
 Also, it is possible to have zero entries for a given rank.

-These lists are combined to produce a composite ranking recommending content.
+These lists are combined to produce a composite ranking recommending content either through simple weighted averages, or more complex means such as training a neural network.
 ### View Tracking

 A very important data set in considering which content to provide will be which pieces has the user been presented with in the past & how did they react to them.